 Slowing down and stopping to smell the roses seems to be at one end of a scale, the other end of which is the bite-sized, rapid-fire, quick-fix solution or action.
 That brings me to another point.
 I know very well that I have a habit of producing essay-length blog posts.
 Current wisdom suggests that in order to accommodate for the twenty-first century attention span I should try and whittle things down and produce frequent, bite-size articles instead.
 As I browse the web during occasional moments of procrastination, all I seem to find is exactly that – endless mountains of interlinked, cross-referenced, continually-updated, bite-sized articles, lists of bullet-points, lists of lists, numbered lists of things I should see or do or think about, each of which will blow my socks off, each appended with huge lists of bite-sized comments.

 Well, bollocks to that.
-In travel writing, I want to read something substantial, something personal and provoking, something in front of which I can sit down with a cup of tea and spend half an hour reading and thinking about and agreeing with and disagreeing with.
+In travel writing, I want to read, something personal and provoking, something in front of which I can sit down with a cup of tea and spend half an hour reading and thinking about and agreeing with and disagreeing with.
 If the so-called twenty-first century attention span isn’t long enough to read, digest and consider a complete thesis, then so be it – I’ll spew writing into thin air.
 At least I’ll be doing what I believe in.

 But I don’t think my long travelogues have turned all readers off – the largest collections of comments I’ve had here have been in response to extensive, detailed pieces.
 As much as the visitor numbers and pretty graphs in Google Analytics appeal to the instant-gratification part of my brain, they’re meaningless if my writing isn’t saying what I want it to say.